Conversion on the Way to Damascus: Reception

 Caravaggio was a successful and celebrated artist at the time of the Cerasi commission but the unusual style and composition of the painting gave rise to criticism early on.
 The first influential art critic who dismissed the painting was Giovanni Pietro Bellori.
 In 1672 he wrote in The Lives of the Modern Painters, Sculptors and Architects about the Cerasi Chapel:

 Caravaggio executed the two lateral paintings, the Crucifixion of Saint Peter and the Conversion of Saint Paul; whose history is completely bereft of action.

 This is a more scathing criticism than it sounds because Bellori claimed that "painting is nothing but the imitation of human action"; thus a painting completely without action was a non-painting for him.
 The deviations from the traditional iconography all made the painting "bereft of action" in his eyes: the prominence of the horse instead of the biblical hero; the absence of Jesus; and the focusing upon an insignificant moment in the story after the fall of Saul instead of its real climax, the divine epiphany.
-According to the art historian Lorenzo Pericolo, the narrative momentum of the painting was undoubtedly was disrupted by these decisions, but Caravaggio did this to extend the conventional confines of pictorial narration.
+According to the art historian Lorenzo Pericolo, the narrative momentum of the painting was undoubtedly disrupted by these decisions, but Caravaggio did this to extend the conventional confines of pictorial narration.

 Bellori stands at the head of a long line of hostile commentary.
 The art historian Jacob Burckhardt in his traveller's guide to painting in Italy (1855) instanced the Conversion on how "coarse" the compositions of Caravaggio were "when he did not care for expression", criticising that "the horse nearly fills the whole of the picture".

 Caravaggio's reputation reached its lowest point in the second half of the 19th century.
 The most popular travel guides of the period, published by Karl Baedeker, simply omit the two canvases of Caravaggio and the Cerasi Chapel in their very detailed descriptions of Santa Maria del Popolo.
 The paintings are not mentioned in the fifteen editions published between 1867 and 1909.

 In his Transformations (1927), the English art critic Roger Fry says that the Conversion is a combination of melodrama and photographic realism which is typical of the religious paintings of Caravaggio.
 "The original design of man and horse is not without merit, despite the triviality of observation and insistence on details for their illusive effect, but the whole design comes to pieces when St. Paul is thus wilfully pushed into the scene and the parts have no longer any significance in relation to the whole", he argues.
 Even in 1953, Bernard Berenson, probably the greatest authority on Italian Renaissance painting in the first half of the 20th century, called the painting a charade:

 Nothing more incongruous than the importance given to horse over rider, to dumb beast over saint.
 Surely more picaresque than holy.